Writers & Journalists

 see also: Historian/Scholar/Researcher, Collector

-The Ririverse writes
+The Ririverse writes Fear of Music

 “Fear of Music follows my personal journey from a corporate cog to a professional songwriter and performer.
 It delves into the themes of impostor syndrome and navigating creative process, but also talks about songwriting techniques and celebrates music nerdiness in all its shapes and forms.”